jeaflynn/cf_ai_study_buddy/PROMPTS.md

 - Added rolling summary stored in Durable Object
 - Implemented summarization prompt using Workers AI
 - Reduced stored message history while preserving context

+## Prompt 5 — Workflow-based coordination
+**Goal:** Coordinate background summarization using Cloudflare Workflows instead of inline execution.

+**Prompt:**
+> Implement a Cloudflare Workflow that:
+> - Accepts a session ID
+> - Triggers summarization on the associated Durable Object
+> - Can be retried safely if execution fails
+> Keep the workflow logic minimal and focused on coordination.

+**Result:**
+- Added Workflow definition for summarization
+- Separated coordination from request handling
+- Prepared system for asynchronous background tasks